 Implementing rigorous infection control cleaning procedures consistently is the best way to not only reduce the risk colonised individuals pose but also minimise the chances of other, non-colonised individuals being exposed to dangerous micro-organisms.
 In addition to ensuring that appropriate cleaning takes place, prompting positive changes in individual behaviour also makes a noticeable difference in the likelihood of colonisation.

-Simple precautions such as regular hand washing, disposing of waste appropriately and limiting contact between individuals (such as reducing the numbers in waiting areas) can all help to keep colonisation levels low.
+Simple precautions and work practices such as regular hand washing, disposing of waste appropriately and limiting contact between individuals (such as reducing the numbers in waiting areas) can all help to keep colonisation levels low.

 From everything you need to enable individuals to maintain hand hygiene to top-quality microfibre cloths and mop systems, Rubbermaid has the right products to enable effective infection control.